Dlloyd0608/webly/README.md

    - Multi-tenant data isolation

 Important!
-Phase-1 provide a common support user (id/password) per project and role.
+Phase-1, provide support for common user roles (id/password) per project.
-Phase-2 support named users (id/password) per project and role.
+Phase-2, provide support for named users (id/password) per project and role.

 2. **Versioning Strategy**: You mention "project versioning" as a requirement.
 Should this include:
    - Git-like version control for content?